pierre-rouleau/pel/README.rst

 either **C-h** or **F1**.

 The following table lists the **F11** keymap as an example.
+As described in the `Naming Conventions`_ section the names in the binding column that use the "pel:" prefix are sub key-maps.
+The commands use the prefix "pel-".
 As you can see some of the commands are accessible right after the **F11** prefix, but there's a large number of sub-prefix following.
 The keymap names were chosen to be as descriptive as possible and use keys that